SPICY NEAPOLITAN

 - 3 g Maldon salt

-- 5-10 g Chilli olive oil, depending on how strong you want it
+- 5-10 g Chili olive oil, depending on how strong you want it

 - Freshly ground pepper

-Crush the San Marzano tomatoes by hand or blend gently with a blender until slightly chunky.
+Crush the San Marzano tomatoes by hand or blend gently until slightly chunky.
 Let the flavors meld for 2 hours before use, or overnight in the refrigerator.
-Take out of the refrigerator 1-2 hours before use.
+Take it out of the refrigerator 1–2 hours before use.